Skip to main content

 Learn how digital ads can help your business, including the tools, techniques and strategies to create successful campaigns.

-To start, hone in on who you want to reach.
-It's essential, especially considering that most small, medium and large museums allocate just 2-4% of their annual budgets to marketing.
+Start by honing in on who you want to reach.
+With most museums allocating just 2-4% of their annual budgets to marketing, prioritizing your target audience is essential.

 • Families/parents